Was getting this message:

 Display

-to set up the correct resolution.
+It was a nightmare to set up the correct resolution.
 First I was trying to find correct setting for my monitor on internet and manually edit xorg.conf, but had no luck.
 Then I was just fiddling with System/Preferences/Screen Resolution and System/Administration/System and the follwing commands till I got it right, but can't say what made it work.

 system-config-display --reconfig